 Located off the east coast of Kalimantan on the island of Maratua, this resort comprises eight beach chalets and five water bungalows and offers some of Indonesia’s most remote and pristine diving.

-Sangalaki is renowned for its sightings of manta rays, due to the number of cleaning stations around the island.
+Sangalaki is home to several manta ray cleaning stations.
 Gently sloping reefs, with a maximum depth of around 20 metres, make it a great place to see both large and small marine life.
 In addition, green and hawksbill turtles nest on the island throughout the year.

-- Ideal for viewing: green turtle, pelagic thresher shark, scalloped hammerhead shark
+- Ideal for viewing: green turtle, barracuda, leopard shark, manta ray, giant frogfish

 Located on the south eastern tip of the lagoon on the Maratua Atoll, this resort offers guests lavish bungalows and provides adventurous divers with access to some of Indonesia’s finest diving.